kbase/cdm-spark-events/design/design.md

 * The event processor will need to run import code based on the job's Docker image.
 It will need a mapping from job image -> code to run.
-* The code to run will need to follow a specific input API as described in `Design`
+* The code to run will need to follow a specific input API as described in `Design`.
-* There will need to be some way for the event processor to get access to the code to run
+* There will need to be some way for the event processor to get access to the code to run.
-* Could start with a simpler implementation and add more complex options later if required
+* We could start with a simpler implementation and add more complex options later if required
     * If we don't expect frequent importer updates, a simpler option is probably better
     * If we expect 3rd parties to frequently add / update importer code, dynamic update may be needed